Cantera/cantera/doc/sphinx/reference/thermo/index.md

 : The theory behind some of Cantera's phase models, such as the ideal gas law.

 The user must specify the thermodynamic models and provide input data to be used for both levels, and these selections must be compatible with one another.
-For instance: one cannot pair certain non-ideal species thermodynamic models with an ideal phase model.
+For instance, one cannot pair certain non-ideal species thermodynamic models with an ideal phase model.

 ```{toctree}